Skip to main content

 Astro CI/CD templates for GitLab

-Use the following CI/CD templates to automate deploying Apache Airflow DAGs from a GitLab repository to Astro.
+Use the following CI/CD templates to automate deploys to Astro from a GitLab repository.

 Prerequisites